Hearty Lentil Soup with Balsamic Glaze

 Hearty Lentil Soup with Balsamic Glaze has a few rockin’ things going for it:

-- Meat-free: Don’t get me wrong; we love our meat here at the Yankee Homestead.
+- Meat-free: Don’t get me wrong; we love our meat here at the Roots and Boots.
 But sometimes I need to throw together a meal without meat.
 Say, when it’s 4 pm and I forgot to thaw meat for dinner.

 - Economic: Due to the absence of meat, this is a cost effective meal to work into your rotation if you’re looking to trim your real food grocery expenses.